-(f) Investments Held for Debt Service
+(g) Investments Held for Debt Service

 In accordance with the 1988 General Bond Resolution, as amended (the Resolution), the Authority maintains a debt service reserve.
-This reserve is held by a Fiscal Agent.
+This reserve is held by a fiscal agent.

-Investments held for debt service reserve and bond funds are used solely for the purpose of paying the principal and interest on the bonds, and for retiring the bonds prior to maturity and are reported as restricted investments in the accompanying statement of net position.
-Amounts in the debt service and bond funds are invested in U.S. Treasury Notes and U.S. government and U.S. government sponsored entity securities.
+Investments held for debt service reserve and bond funds are used solely for the purpose of paying the principal and interest on the bonds, and for retiring the bonds prior to maturity and are reported as restricted investments in the accompanying statements of net position.
+Amounts in the debt service and bond funds are invested in U.S. Treasury notes and U.S. government-sponsored entity securities.

-(g) Investments Held for Construction
+(h) Investments Held for Construction

-In accordance with the Resolution, investments held for construction in the construction fund are for the costs of acquiring, constructing, and replacing the water system and are reported as restricted investments in the accompanying statement of net position.
+In accordance with the Resolution, investments held for construction in the construction fund are for the costs of acquiring, constructing, and replacing the water system and are reported as restricted investments in the accompanying statements of net position.

-(h) Goodwill
+(i) Goodwill